Aging of the United States: Economy

 A shortage of workers is expected in the U.S. workforce due to a declining labor participation rate.
 Projections show that the demand for labor needed now is not being fulfilled, and the gap between labor needed and labor available will continue to expand over the future.
 Owing to the relatively large size population size of those born between the end of WWII and the mid-1960s (referred to by some as the "Baby Boomers"), the number of people generally considered to be of working age is declining.
 The retirement of members of the aging workforce could possibly result in the shortage of skilled labor in the future.
 A majority of experienced utility workers and hospital caregivers, for example, will be eligible for retirement.

 By the late 2010s, the United States found itself facing a shortage of tradespeople, a problem that persisted in the early 2020s despite the COVID-19 pandemic-induced recession and prospective employers offering higher salaries and paid training.
 Having an aging population accelerates industrial automation.
+While many high school and college graduates are worried about job losses due to artificial intelligence (AI), the shortage of workers in various fields that cannot (yet) be automated) is worsening.
+Many of these do not require university degrees.

 Experts expect the labor crunch of the early 2020s to continue for years to come, due to not just the Great Resignation, but also the aging of the U.S. population, the decline of the labor participation rate, and falling rates of legal immigration.
 During the Great Recession, population aging alone cost the United States 1.7 million workers, reckoned the Peterson Institute for International Economics.
+However, that does not necessarily mean that an aging society will be poorer.
+Places that have seen the most fertility declines also saw the largest gains in productivity by adopting labor-saving methods.